 Most people think of subway and commuter trains when New York is mentioned.
 I agree that the subway is one of the most efficient means of transportation, but not much of an experience.

 If you want to be truly stunned by the Big Apple, you should ride an open car before and during sunset on a hot summer evening.
 The city is bustling and lit up even though there is still that warm, yellow sunset light.
 Breathe in and you will get the scents, see people leaving work or on their way to drinks after work.
 Jim Ellis Chevrolet in Atlanta states it perfectly on their blog: “Summer is for convertibles”.
+One of the best things to do in Atlanta is drive your convertible to Stone Mountain Park.

 I am from the south of Sweden and probably a bit biased, but I must share this little gem.
 Ystad is a small town on the south coast of Sweden, about an hour drive from Malmö and 1,5 hours from Copenhagen Airport.
 If Copenhagen or Malmö city is your starting point, you should spend an extra 20 minutes and drive along the coast to Ystad (instead of the faster E65 that crosses inland).
 If you arrive at Malmö Airport (MMX) you should take the E65 straight to Ystad.
 The city of Ystad is famous from the movies about Inspector Wallander, based on a novel on late author Henning Mankell.
 Kenneth Branagh played Wallander in the English version.
 Read more about Mankell´s Wallander on Wikipedia.